-Buying the best mountain bike disc brake rotors are not the first thing that pops into many riders minds when it comes to MTB upgrades, but a new set of rotors can mean less weight, less noise and more braking power — plus they are a relatively inexpensive upgrade.
+Buying the best mountain bike disc brake rotors is not the first thing that pops into many riders' minds when it comes to MTB upgrades, but a new set of rotors are a relatively inexpensive upgrade and can mean less weight, less noise and more braking power.

 If you don't have a set of calipers to measure, take a pick or a paperclip and run it along the rotor; if the pick gets caught up on an edge at the bottom of the braking surface, it might be time for a new disc.

 Rotors are surprisingly fragile, and it doesn't take much to knock one out of true — extreme heat from dragging your brakes all the way down a descent can also warp discs.
 More often than not a few minutes with a truing tool will silence a disc that pings a brake pad as the wheel spins, but rotors can become deformed past the point of no return.
 If you're wrenching away at a disc for more than ten minutes and it's showing no signs of improvement, it's time for a new one.